 In pursuance of section 3 (f) of the Act, the Authority recognises the need for regulatory strategies to attract alternative sources of investment in the region.
-Emphasis is placed on OTT providers that are responsible for a vast majority of broadband utilisation and who greatly impact audio-visual media markets in Trinidad and Tobago.
+Emphasis will therefore be placed on OTT providers that are responsible for a vast majority of broadband utilisation and who greatly impact audio-visual media markets in Trinidad and Tobago.